-Whenever you decide to use the $\mu$ Vision2 target debugger or Mon166 target monitor to debug your application, some special precautions must be taken into consideration to ensure proper code execution of your application.
+Whenever you decide to use the μ Vision2 target debugger or Mon166 target Monitor to debug your application, some special precautions must be taken into consideration to ensure proper code execution of your application.

-Your application and the Keil Monitor kernel contained in the files monitor.h86 must share some memory locations within the target system.
-If you do not consider the physical memory model already claimed by the kernel and the memory requirements of the kernel, you may get conflicts in memory use.
+Your application and the Keil Monitor kernel contained in the files boot and monitor must share some memory locations within the target system.
+If you do not consider the physical Memory-Model already claimed by the kernel and the memory requirements of the kernel, you may get conflicts in memory use.
 This typically leads to variables containing not their assigned value, functions returning bad results and modified code.

-We recommend the use of the start167\mon.a66 within the default destination C:\PHYBasic\pC-167\Tools\Mon\Keil if you want to debug your application using the Monitor kernel.
+We recommend the use of the start_pC-XC167_debug.a66 within the default destination C:\PHYBasic\pC-XC167\Tools\Mon\Keil if you want to debug your application using the Monitor kernel.
 This file will adjust the external bus properties and the Chip Select Unit in exactly the same manner as did the Monitor kernel.

-To obtain information about the memory requirements of the Monitor, the corresponding memory map file monitor.m66 is made available together with the monitor.h86 executable file.
+To obtain information about the memory requirements of the Monitor, the corresponding memory map file monitor.m66 is made available together with the monitor executable file.
 This file contains a detailed memory map of the Monitor and is also located in the default destination mentioned above.

 You must link your application to prevent any overlapping memory ranges.
-Since the Monitor also uses some special interrupts for communication with the host-PC at runtime, you should add a Reserve: statement for 0x008 - 0x011, 0x0AC - 0x0AF to the L166Misc tab of your Options for Target option to reserve at least these ranges.
+Since the Monitor also uses some special interrupts for communication with the host-PC at runtime, you should add a Reserve: statement for 0x008 - 0x00B, 0x0AC - 0x0AF to the L166Misc tab of your Options for Target option to reserve at least these ranges.

-You should always ensure that segments of your application will not reach the segments of the Monitor.
-The Monitor's segments will usually be linked to the top of the memory, leaving you as much memory space as possible.
+You should always ensure that segments of your application do not reach or overlap the segments of the Monitor.
+The Monitor segments will usually be linked to the top of the memory, leaving you the most possible memory space for the application code.

 The Monitor is linked under the assumption of maximum memory upgrading for Flash bank and RAM bank.
-Remember that you will have multiple additional mirrors of the physical devices actually mounted on the phyCORE-167 if their capacity is less than the maximum value of 1 MByte.
+Remember that you will have multiple additional mirrors of the physical devices actually mounted on the phyCORE-XC167 if their capacity is less than the maximum value of 1 MByte.

-For instance if you have 256 kByte of RAM mounted on the phyCORE-167 you will have three additional mirrors of the RAM within the reserved 1 MByte range.
-Note that in this case all associated address ranges of 0x40000 - 0x7FFFF, 0x80000 - 0xFFFFF and 0xC0000 - 0xFFFFF will actually address the same physical device address range of 0x00000 - 0x3FFFF.
-This means that exactly the same physical memory location can be addressed using four different internal addresses.
+For instance if you have 512 kByte of RAM mounted on the phyCORE-XC167 you will have one additional mirror image of the RAM within the reserved 1 MByte range.
+Note that in this case all associated address ranges of 0x80000 - 0xFFFFF will actually address the same physical device address range of 0x00000 - 0x7FFFF.
+This means that exactly the same physical memory location can be addressed using two different internal addresses.
 This must be taken into consideration when verifying your memory mappings.